akeneo/pim-api-docs/content/concepts/asset-manager.md

 ### Dealing with several transformations

-As stated before, you can define up to 10 transformations by asset family.
-So in the case, you need several transformations for one given family, you will need to observe some business rules.
+As stated before, you can define up to 10 transformations per asset family.
+So if you need several transformations for one given family, you will need to observe some business rules.

 #### Unicity of the target value
 In the same asset family, you cannot have two transformations with the same target, i.e. exactly the same `attribute`, `channel` and `locale` in your `target` property.